Your Cheat Sheet To Amazon RSUs

 Tips for Reducing Amazon RSU Taxes

 RSUs can have a significant impact on your tax liability – especially since in some cases, your RSUs may even be taxed twice.
-That said, there are a few strategies you can make to reduce taxes on RSU income.
+That said, there are a few strategies you can use to reduce taxes on RSU income.

 To start, be sure to adjust your tax withholding if necessary.
 As mentioned above, the default sell-to-cover rate of 22% isn’t always enough to cover what you’ll owe.
 Withholding more of your RSU income will reduce the amount of interest and penalties the IRS may charge for tax underpayments.